instructor-ai/instructor/docs/examples/classification.md

     - "When do you close for holidays?": ["GENERAL_QUERY"]
     - "My payment didn't go through and now I can't log in": ["BILLING", "TECH_ISSUE"]
     """

+    chain_of_thought: str = Field(
+        ...,
+        description="The chain of thought that led to the prediction.", )

     class_labels: List[Literal["TECH_ISSUE", "BILLING", "GENERAL_QUERY"]] = Field(
         ...,